Our second report is released! Now, you can use Evidently to explore the changes in your target function and model predictions.

-First, we visually compare the target distributions and perform the test to detect drift.
-Since the target is categorical, we use the chi-squared test.
+First, it visually compares the target distributions and performs the test to detect drift.
+Since the target is categorical, for smaller samples it will use the chi-squared test.

 For a classification problem with three classes, it can look like this.

 This is an extreme case of the target shift.
-In our Reference dataset, we most frequently observe Target class = 0.
-In the Production dataset, the most popular Target class = 2.
+In the Reference dataset, we most frequently observe Target class = 0.
+In the Current dataset, the most popular Target class = 2.

-When this drift is detected, we can again dig deeper into the behavior of the individual features.
-In this example, we took the famous Iris dataset, so the feature list is rather short.
+When this drift is detected, you can again dig deeper into the behavior of the individual features.
+In this example, we took the well-known Iris dataset, so the feature list is rather short.

 Visualisations demonstrate the feature values we tend to observe for different target classes.
 And, how it changes over time.

-In this case, we can quickly understand that we deal with the classic example of data drift.
-In Production, we face a new input distribution, different from the Reference dataset.
+In this case, you can quickly understand that we deal with the classic example of data drift.
+In Current data, we face a new input distribution, different from the Reference dataset.